Skip to main content

 pub(crate) fn on_nonce_changes( &mut self, on_chain_ids: HashMap<AASequenceId, u64>, ) -> (Vec<Arc<ValidPoolTransaction<TempoPooledTransaction>>>, Vec<Arc<ValidPoolTransaction<TempoPooledTransaction>>>)

-Updates the internal state based on the state changes of the NonceManager [NONCE_PRECOMPILE_ADDRESS].
+Updates the internal state based on the state changes of the NonceManager NONCE_PRECOMPILE_ADDRESS.

 This takes a vec of changed AASequenceId with their current on chain nonce.